google-deepmind/mujoco/doc/programming/extension.rst

   resource name.
 For example, the resource name ``http://www.example.com/myasset.obj`` would have ``http://www.example.com/`` as its directory.
-- :ref:`mjfResourceModified<mjfResourceModified>`: This callback is optional and is used to check if an existing opened resource has been modifed from its orginal source.
+- :ref:`mjfResourceModified<mjfResourceModified>`: This callback is optional and is used to check if an existing opened resource has been modified from its original source.

 .. _exProviderUsage: